Middlesbrough Council uses social media profiles in a number of ways, including for the promotion of:

 - Middlesbrough Council is not responsible for content posted on, or otherwise directed to, its social media pages by private citizens.

-- The Digital Media team does not personally investigate any complaints or comments received via social media.
+- The Marketing and Communications team does not personally investigate any complaints or comments received via social media.
 Complaints and comments should be submitted using the council’s standard compliments, complaints and comments procedure.
-Any feedback received via social media is forwarded to the relevant department, and the Digital Media team is not responsible for ensuring it is dealt with.
+Any feedback received via social media is forwarded to the relevant department, and the Marketing and Communications team is not responsible for ensuring it is dealt with.

 - Any complaints or concerns about material posted on Middlesbrough Council social media pages should be reported using the council’s standard compliments, complaints and comments procedure.